Eastern Standard Time is 6 hours behind of Central European Time

 Principal Cities: The largest city in the EST timezone is New York City from USA with population about 8.175 million people.
 Other major cities in the area are Toronto, Montreal, Brooklyn, Borough of Queens

 Daylight Saving: This is a standard timezone, however during summer some places switch clocks for one hour forward when daylight saving comes into effect and observe Eastern Daylight Time (EDT).

-Start: EST starts annually the First Sunday of November at 2:00 AM local time and clocks were set one hour back on Sunday, November 6, 2016, at 2:00 (2:00 am) local time.
+Start: EST starts annually on the same date and time. and clocks were set one hour back on Sunday, November 3, 2019, at 2:00 (2:00 am) local time.

 French: HNE - Heure Normale de l'Est